Heat Wave (character): Fictional character biography

 Eventually, Mick went straight, due largely to the manipulations of the Top.
 He took a job as a firefighting consultant, using his vast knowledge on fires and heat.
 He also became good friends with Barry Allen, whose secret identity as Flash was discovered by Rory years before.
 Years later without explanation, Rory returned as Heat Wave.

-During the Underworld Unleashed storyline, Heat Wave and four other members of the Rogues were tricked by Abra Kadabra into sacrificing themselves, to unleash the demon Neron.
-Neron returned the soulless bodies of the five to Earth, in a plan to force Flash into a deal.
-The five Rogues each possessed incredible powers and wreaked havoc, death, and destruction before Neron was forced by Flash to halt their actions and return their souls to their bodies.
+During the Underworld Unleashed storyline, Abra Kadabra tricks Heat Wave and four other members of the Rogues into sacrificing themselves to unleash the demon Neron.
+Neron returns the Rogues' soulless bodies to Earth in a plan to force Flash into a deal.
+The five Rogues each wreak havoc, death, and destruction before Flash forces Neron to halt his actions and return the Rogues' souls to their bodies.

 Heat Wave would only briefly return to his criminal ways before abandoning them to study with Zhutanian monks.
 Afterwards, he worked for Project Cadmus as a backup agent, but eventually quit that too and moved to the Quad Cities, Illinois, area.
 He eventually got a job at the FBI, along with other reformed members of the Rogues.
 This was a spectacular failure and Rory became a villain once again after the Top arrived and undid the mental program that had kept him reformed.

 In Infinite Crisis, Heat Wave joins the Secret Society of Super Villains.

 One Year Later

 One Year Later, Heat Wave is next seen being recruited by Inertia to team up against Bart Allen.
 He is one of the rogues who deliver the killing blow to Bart.
 He freaks out about what he and the Rogues have done and flees only to be captured by Captain Boomerang alongside Weather Wizard.
 He is sent to "hell planet" Salvation with the other Rogues.
 When the conflict starts, he sides with Lex Luthor.
-When they beat Martian Manhunter, he's worried about killing another hero, claiming that they will kill them with rusty razors.
+When they beat Martian Manhunter, he is worried about killing another hero, claiming that they will kill them with rusty razors.
 He returns to Earth with the villains who are still alive.